stratapp-ai/stratapp-ai.github.io/strategy-execution.md

 ## **employee engagement on strategy execution**

-20, 100, 1,000 or 50,000 employees cannot collaborate on a strategy document or presentation.
+20, 100, 1,000 or 50,000 employees cannot collaborate on a strategy doc or slides.
 Let's be honest, most employees won't even read it.

 \#stratapp brings your strategy alive, in an interactive digital format, accessible to everyone.